Henri Bonneau Southern Rhône, France.

 ’Henri Bonneau’s Réserve des Célestins is his greatest wine, and unequivocally the single greatest wine made in Châteauneuf du Pape today.
 In the old days it had its rivals, when Jacques Reynaud still was alive and making his magical elixirs at Château Rayas, or when Château de Beaucastel, Vieux Telegraphe, Château Fortia or Château la Nerthe were experiencing their salad days of greatest achievement.
 But today the Bonneau Réserve des Célestins sits alone at the summit, a lonely beacon of brilliant terroir and impeccable winemaking.’
 John Gilman, A View From The Cellar.

-NV Les Rouliers Vin de France - due July 2024
+NV Les Rouliers Vin de France (2024 shipment)

 2018 Châteauneuf-du-Pape Cuvée Henri Bonneau - very limited